 Teach and Transport

 “Window” books have the power to teach children about aspects of life for which they are unfamiliar.
 They can shed light on people who are different in a myriad of ways-- religion, family structure, ability, race or country of origin.
 In small and big ways, books can illuminate differences between people and reveal how bias is sometimes caused by misunderstanding.
 Poignant words and illustrations transport children into new realms and experiences.
-Through books, they may learn about someone who is deaf or autistic.
+Through books, they may learn about someone who is deaf or has autism.
 They can gain familiarity with the experiences of immigrants from other countries or those who have family constellations different from their own.
 They may learn about different cultures and their holiday celebrations.
 Helping children gain comfort with differences has lasting benefits.

 When children are faced with bias and bullying, it can be difficult for them to know what to do.
 Books can help and they often resonate with children in ways nothing else does.
 As young people look for strategies to deal with teasing and bullying, they can also discover books that help them learn how to be an ally.
 Stories about people who stand up to prejudice and injustice can inspire children to see themselves in others who have fought for justice, especially child and youth activists.